To some it’s more frustrating than trying to figure out your dating profile on Tinder.

 - What are they doing after reading your posts?

 These questions will help you in creating an effective content marketing strategy.
+With a sound strategy, you will be able to create exceptional content for your blog.

 So how do we do that in practical terms?